Educational and Clinical Art Therapy Course Accreditation

 Professional Recognition

-Students who finish their studies with a diploma from CECAT are able to apply for a full professional membership with the Australian Community Counselling Association (ACCA).
+For students who finish their studies with a Diploma Program from CECAT are able to apply for a full professional membership with the Australian Community Counselling Association (ACCA).
 The Australian Community Counselling Association is an Affiliated Organisation member with the Psychotherapy and Counselling Federation of Australia (PACFA).
 They can also apply for an associate membership with the British Association of Art Therapists (BAAT).

 While memberships are certainly valuable, they are not mandatory.
 Many practitioners in Australia are not affiliated with any particular organisation.
 Regardless of your choice, you can start working as an art therapist in Australia after graduating from our Certificate Course; however, only the diploma level will be respected by your peers.
 Therefore, aim to complete all 15 modules (10 Certificate modules and a further 5 Diploma modules) and attend the in-person intensives (which will give you10 days of face-to-face teaching and input via the 2-, 5- and 3-Day Intensives).